shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/logistic-regression-models.md

 Once the line item passes targeting, Xandr uses its logistic regression model to determine a bid price:

 1. For each lookup table in its description, Xandr extracts the field's (or fields') value(s) from the bid request, and looks for an entry in the table.
 If there is an entry, that value is added to the linear argument of the logistic function.
 Otherwise, the table's default value, which is usually 0, is used.
-1. The same is done for hashed tables, except that Xandr hashes the values to find a bucket, and then look for that bucket in the hashed table's list of bucket-\>value mappings.
+1. The same is done for hashed tables, except that Xandr hashes the values to find a bucket, and then look for that bucket in the hashed table's list of bucket -> value mappings.
 Again, the default value is used if the specified value does not appear in the table.
 1. Finally, Xandr looks for Bonsai features.
 We perform the lookup for each feature, multiply by the weight, and apply min/max limits.
 1. Xandr then sums the components and Beta0 and passes that to the logistic function to compute the estimated probability of a click.
 The estimated probability is multiplied by the goal value to obtain the expected value, which is then clamped between 1 and 100 CPM to curb any unrealistically high valuations.
 1. Xandr then uses the expected value and the amount of inventory available to compute a bid.
 The exact computations vary depending on the line item's setup, but the result is that Xandr will automatically scale down the expected value until the bids are just high enough that the line item spends its daily budget at the end of each day.
-For more information on this scaling, see [Adaptive Pacing](../invest/adaptive-pacing.md) (log in required) in  documentation.
+For more information on this scaling, see ["Adaptive Pacing"](../invest/adaptive-pacing.md) (log in required) in  documentation.

 ## Related topics